What is meant by annual holding cost in costing?

 Calculating the annual holding cost allows businesses to understand and evaluate the financial impact of keeping inventory on hand.
 By analyzing this cost alongside other factors such as order costs and demand patterns, companies can make informed decisions about how much inventory to keep on hand and when to order new stock.

-Effective management of annual holding costs helps in minimizing overall inventory costs while ensuring that adequate stock is available to fulfill customer demands.
+Effective management of annual holding costs helps in minimizing overall inventory costs while ensuring that adequate stock is available to fulfil customer demands.
 This can be achieved through optimizing order quantities, implementing efficient storage systems, reducing lead times, and improving demand forecasting accuracy.